CAROBA® Soft Balancing software

 To balance to a specific unbalance (offset), you can specify it here.
 E.g. manual compensation of the unbalance of a balancing adapter.
 E.g. targeted unbalance of a component which is compensated by another targeted unbalance after assembly by other components.

-Extended information on characteristic values, calibration and the distribution of the unbalance over the bearings of the balancing object.
-Very well suited for simulating the effects of changes in the design of rotating parts (e.g. bearing distance) on the unbalance situation („What if..“).
+Extended information on characteristic values, the identification and the distribution of the unbalance over the bearings of the balancing object.
+Very well suited for simulating the effects of changes in the design of rotating parts (e.g. bearing distance) on the unbalance situation („What if...“).